ml2425/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 5. Rewrite the following paragraph in a professional, formal tone…
     - Aspect Tested:

+1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
+Aspect tested: Acccuracy
+The explanation is accurate, correctly covering OOP’s core principles—classes, objects, encapsulation, inheritance, and polymorphism—without introducing factual errors or misleading simplifications.

+2.Read the following paragraph and provide a concise summary of the key points… Aspect tested: Tone
+The summary is concise but lacks emotion.
+It states accurately what , when or how an action is carried out, but not the why.
+Why bother?

+3.Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
+Aspect tested: Structure
+The story is safe.
+The story unfolds in a predictable utopian storyline.

+4.If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
+Aspect Tested:  Accuracy
+In this the model excels an is accurate.

+5.Rewrite the following paragraph in a professional, formal tone… Aspect Tested: Tone and engagement.
+In professional setting, formal tone and appropriate format are important.
+Large language model do well in this setting.

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.

 #### A Note on Vibe Checking